Algebraically generated groups and their lie algebras: Introduction and main results

-There are many examples of subgroups $G \subset \Aut(X)$ that are not locally finite while being generated by algebraic elements.
+There are many examples of subgroups $G \subset \Aut(X)$ that are not locally finite while being generated by locally finite elements.
 We will discuss such an example in Section~\ref{sec:example}.
-We also refer to the interesting discussions in \cite[9.4.3--9.4.5]{FuKr2018On-the-geometry-of} and \cite{PeRe2022When-is-the-automo} of subgroups $G \subset\Aut(X)$ which consist of algebraic elements.
+We also refer to the interesting discussions in \cite[9.4.3--9.4.5]{FuKr2018On-the-geometry-of} and \cite{PeRe2022When-is-the-automo} of subgroups $G \subset\Aut(X)$ which consist of locally finite elements. \ps